 Boulder, CO • January 10, 2017 — Best-selling author and leadership guru Alison Levine and brewing icon Dick Cantwell have been tapped to deliver the keynote speeches for the 2017 Craft Brewers Conference & BrewExpo America® (CBC).
-Presented annually by the Brewers Association, CBC is the industry’s largest gathering, bringing together a record 14,000 brewing professionals and will be held in Washington, D.C. from April 10-13.
+Presented annually by the Brewers Association, CBC is the industry’s largest gathering, bringing together thousands of brewing professionals and will be held in Washington, D.C. from April 10-13.
 The dual presenters will speak during the two general sessions offered at CBC.

 “CBC attendees enjoy hearing from voices within the brewing community and outside of it as well,” said Paul Gatza, director, Brewers Association.
 “The combination of Dick, a prolific and venerable brewer, and Alison, a trailblazer and experienced risk taker, will offer attendees valuable insight as they navigate opportunities and challenges in both brewing and business.”